Istanbul's Metro system of underground

 Here's İstanbul Ulaşım's info on fares.

 The İstanbul Ulaşım website's Journey Planner didn't work.
-As of March 2014 it is under construction—let's hope for better.
+As of November 2014 it is under construction—as it has been for a year.

 To use the Routes and Timetables function you must know your beginning and ending stations in advance which, as a foreigner unfamiliar with the system, you are unlikely to know.
 Also, you must input your Arrival station first and your Departure station second—how backwards is that?